usama-k-mech/quadcopter-cascade-pid-MATLAB-Simulink/README.md

 ## How to Run

-From the `src/` folder, in the MATLAB Command Window:
+In the MATLAB Command Window:

 ```matlab
 run('Quad_Params.m')            % 1. load parameters and generate the reference trajectory